Admedus' shift to aortic valve replacement good news for younger patients

 Admedus could become “the medical device of choice” for younger patients requiring aortic valve replacement when it enters the transcatheter aortic valve replacement (TAVR) market, according to an industry analyst.

-The global med-tech company will use its unique ADAPT tissue technology to create a TAVR implant device and move into a market that could be worth just under $3.5bn by the end of 2019, according to industry analyst GlobalData.
+The global medtech company will use its unique ADAPT tissue technology to create a TAVR implant device and move into a market that could be worth just under $3.5bn by the end of 2019, according to data intelligence company GlobalData.

 If Admedus can prove it lasts longer than the established products, ADAPT could become the medical device of choice for younger patients with defective aortic valves, says GlobalData medical device analyst Dr Ashley Young.